 In assessing the competitiveness of executive compensation levels, the Compensation Committee analyzes market data of certain peer companies, including internally managed BDCs.
-This analysis focuses on the compensation practices at companies reasonably comparable in management structure, asset size, typical investment size and type and general business scope as compared to the Company.
-Each key element of compensation is reviewed, including: base salary, annual bonuses and any short-and/or long-term incentives.
+This analysis focuses on the compensation practices at companies reasonably comparable in management structure, asset size and general business scope as compared to the Company.
+Each key element of compensation is reviewed, including: base salary, annual bonuses and any short- and/or long-term incentives.